NTU-Mecatron/.github/profile/docs/coding_guidelines.md

 ---

-## Naming and organization

-* Use descriptive, unambiguous names for variables, functions, classes and modules.
-* Prefer short functions with a single responsibility.
-* Public APIs: document expected inputs, outputs, side-effects, and error cases.

----

 ## Code style and readability

 * Prefer clarity over cleverness.
 * Use small helper functions to make intent explicit rather than long comments explaining complex code.
 * Add comments to explain *why*, not *what*; write the *what* in clear code or a short docstring.
 * Keep unit-testable design in mind (dependency injection where it makes sense).

----

-## When to discuss before coding

-* Broad design changes or API additions.
-* Any change that alters behavior visible to other teams.
-* Infrastructure or build changes.
-* When you are unsure of the correct approach.